angular-midway/angular-midway/README.md

 # angular-midway

-This is a plugin of angular-mock based on version 1.4.8, which supports CucumberJS.
+This is an extention of angular-mock based on version 1.4.8, which supports CucumberJS.

 > Most of the method were just simply copied from angular-mock,